Halloween Remains One Of The Deadliest Days For Pedestrians

 - Choose disguises that don’t obstruct vision, opt for non-toxic face paint instead of masks, and add reflective material or tape to keep kids visible.

 - Be bright at night – wear retro-reflective tape on costumes, carry a flashlight or glow sticks.

 - Look both ways and listen for traffic before crossing the street.

 - Cross streets only at the corner, and never cross between parked vehicles or mid-block.

 - Make a plan.
-Review trick-or-treat safety precautions and plan your route ahead of time.
+Review trick-or-treat safety precautions and plan your route ahead of

 - Buckle up.
 If driving trick-or-treaters between neighborhoods, always use appropriate seat belts or car seats and have children exit and enter on the passenger side of the vehicle.